EvoEvolver/EvoNote/README.md

 ## Why EvoNote

-EvoNote is build for holding and operating knowledge bases (notebooks).
+EvoNote is build for holding and operating knowledge in the form of `note trees`.
 EvoNote offers

 - A tree-based knowledge base framework
 - Convenient tools for